Tarsiciosh/EssentialFeed/NOTES.md

 - numberOfRenderedImageViews... { tableView.numberOfSections == 0 ?
 0: tableView.numberOfRows(inSection: feedImagesSec..}
 - to resolve the out of bound issue
 - in FeeUIIntegraionTests: the diffaible datasource is requesting the image before the image is visible
-- in LisViewController dataSource print("\(index.row)" loads a bunch of cell (we request the image as we create the cell)
+- in LisViewController dataSource .init...  print("\(index.row)" loads a bunch of cell
+- (we request the image as we create the cell)
 - this can be because of wrong estimate hight -> set the table view estimate row hight to 580
 - if you cannot estimate the row height is to move the loading of the image to the
 - othe options is to in FeeImageCellController: move delegate.didRequestImage to new willDisplay cell {  }
 - even it is loading two images ahead of time - one solution is to set in the test the frame of the table view to small
 - value test_feedImageViewLoadingIndicator... sut.tableView.frame = CGrect..
 0 0 1 1
 - move this to a helper override loadViewIfNeeded... { super. ..  sut.tableView...} in FeedViewController+TestHelpers
-- (EssentialApp) TS (EssentialFeediOS) BE in ImageCommentsSnapshotTests comments .. id: UUID() and FeedSnapsho
+- (EssentialApp) TS (EssentialFeediOS) BE in ImageCommentsSnapshotTests comments .. id: UUID() and FeedSnapshop also
 - snapshot dont match anymore there is no labels etc
 - in ListViewController:
 viewDidLayout...